The Benefits of Matcha Green Tea

 The Right Tools To Prep Matcha Tea Drink

-It helps a lot to have the right tools — primarily a good whisk.
-The traditional bamboo whisk is nice, but my personal favorite is the new electric frother whisks.
+The right tools to prep a matcha tea beverage will make your life easy.
+The traditional bamboo whisk is nice, but my personal favorite is the new electric frother whisk.
 You can check out the starter toolset here.

 Matcha Is Contaminants Free

 The tea is tested for traces of lead and other contaminants by the growers and independent laboratories in the U.S. There was no lead detected in the most recently reported levels below the detection limit of 1ppm (part per million).
 Additionally, the seller tested for the full spectrum of common heavy metals like Arsenic, Cadmium, and Mercury as well as Fluoride, and similarly, these were not detected below the detection limit of 1ppm.
 Also, laboratories performed radiation tests and use a gross Alpha/Beta/Gamma test that comprehensively detects radiation contamination.
 All tea crops have passed these tests with no traces of contamination.